damianorenfer/libquantify/README.md

 Windows users :

-Sorry I have not tested it yet, but it should not be a difficult to build and install.
+Sorry I have not tested it yet, but it should not be difficult to build and install.

 ## Usage